Matthiasadams59/moviesep/README.md

 ```
 npm test
 ```
 The project will start on localhost:3000

+Two users come with the application :
+* User 1 : username =  'rippaulwalker', password = 'ff4life'
+* User 2 : username = 'thanosdu92', password = 'madarauchiha'

 ## Built with